kukulo2011/OpenCovid_ventilator/docs/serial_protocol.md

 the sample at time 65532 would be followed by a sample at time 16.
 Note that if a few samples are missed, the time will remain synchronized.
 This would not be true if only time deltas were sent.

+The expected range is the set of expected values.
+For the measured quantities, actual values can go outside of this range, but if they do, the line graph might clamp the value and color it red.
+For values displayed as numbers, values outside of the expected range might have formatting issues if more digits are required.

 The checksum is calculated over the ASCII character values starting at the first character of `protocol_name` and ending with the comma